-It may take 3 months for some special arrangements to be made for you, so you should make your application as soon as possible through an IELTS test centre.
+It may take three months for some special arrangements to be made for you, so you should make your application as soon as possible through an IELTS test center.

-If your centre does not have the equipment or space you need (e.g. a separate room), they will do their best to help you to find another centre that does.
+If your center does not have the equipment or space you need (e.g. a separate room), they will do their best to help you to find another center that does.

-Your centre may also ask you to provide a medical certificate.
+Your center may also ask you to provide a medical certificate.

 Please note, all requests for special requirements are subject to approval.